dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 - 1TB NVME [HP EX920]
 - Generic EVGA 550W PSU
 - Phanteks Enthoo Evolv MATX Tempered Glass Case.
 - I do not use wifi or bluetooth on this machine in any capacity; you're on your own.
-The RealTek built-in stuff will not work in MacOS; you'd need to remove it and replace with Broadcom (best, easiest) or modern Intel (probably cheapest for most people).
 I strongly suggest Broadcom.

 **Working**